 |

 OMRON identified respect for human rights as a material sustainability issue in our 2030 Long-Term Vision.
-We set long-term targets through 2030, as well as medium-term targets for fiscal 2024.
-During this medium-term target period, we will ensure that global employees are familiar with and understand the new OMRON Human Rights Policy.
-We will strive to establish a global human rights governance system, conducting human rights due diligence and establishing a human rights remedy mechanism in line with the UNGPs.
+We set long-term targets through 2030, as well as medium-term targets through fiscal 2024.
+During this medium-term target period, we ensured that global employees were familiar with and understood the new OMRON Human Rights Policy.
+We also established a global human rights governance system by conducting human rights due diligence and establishing a human rights remedy mechanism in line with the UNGPs.

-We conduct periodic surveys of suppliers as well to prevent human rights risks in the supply chain.
-Specifically, we ask suppliers to self-assess compliance with the OMRON Group Sustainable Procurement Guidelines, including human rights compliance and labor practices.
+OMRON conducts a periodic review of our suppliers to remedy and prevent human rights-related issues in our supply chains.
+Specifically, we ask suppliers to self-assess their compliance with the OMRON Group Sustainable Procurement Guidelines, including human rights compliance and labor practices.
 We then request any improvements required.
 Assessments are conducted annually for 60 critical suppliers and at least once every three years for other suppliers.
-In addition, we conducted a self-check in 2023 based on the results of the human rights impact assessment.
-This self-check investigated detailed human rights risks for suppliers with production bases in China and Malaysia, which are considered high-risk areas.
-The following assessments were conducted.

 The Sustainability Promotion Committee assesses our efforts on sustainability issues annually, including human rights issues, submitting a report to the Executive Council and the Board of Directors.